Introduction

 Director and Secretary Requirements:

-- Minimum of two directors (Section 154)
+- A PLC is required to have at least two directors (Section 154)

 - At least one director must be a natural person (Section 155)